Confluence Tables

 How it works

-- Edit the Confluence page.
+- Edit your Confluence page.

 Important limitations